pedAraujo/countdown-app/README.md

 # countdown-app

-**Countdown** is a simple productivity app that helps you keep track of how many days are left until your next event.
-With a sleek interface and custom widgets for iPhone and Mac, **Countdown** makes it easy to stay organized and on top of your schedule.
+**Countdown** is a simple productivity app that helps you keep track of how many days are left until your next event, making it easy to stay organized and on top of your schedule.

 ## Features